abhinav7sinha/cancer-geovisualizations/README.md

 |:--:|
 | Bar Graph showing the top 10 Cancers according to incidence and mortality numbers |

+## 7. Results<a name="results"/>

+### 7.1.1.
+Visualize Cancer Data through Choropleth and Bubble Maps

+#### a.
+Incidence rates

+Incidence rate refers to the rate of new cases of cancer diagnosed each year.
+The following 3 plots show the incidence rate of new cancer cases per 100,000 people across New York’s counties from 2014 to 2018.

 ## 10. References & Acknowledgements<a name="references"/>